BlogSurveys

 Educational form templates seem to be the most cohesive, targeting teachers, professors, and school administrators.
 Here, the five templates available are: a blank quiz, an exit ticket, an assessment, a worksheet, and a course evaluation form.

 💡SurveyMonkey on the other hand offers a whole library of templates when compared with Google Forms.
-The templates are split into 22 categories.
+The templates are split into 22 categories (or 20 if you only count categories with templates available on the free plan).
 Some of which include HR, marketing, education, and health care.

 One caveat, though, is the fact that some templates may contain premium features.